algorandfoundation/docs/docs/get-details/transactions/signatures.md

   }
 }
 ```
-This transaction sends 1 Algo from `"EW64GC..."` to `"QC7XT7..."` on TestNet.
+This transaction sends 10 Algo from `"EW64GC..."` to `"QC7XT7..."` on TestNet.
 The transaction was signed with the private key that corresponds to the `"snd"` address of `"EW64GC..."`.
-The base64 encoded signature is shown as the value of the [`"sig"`](transactions#sig) field.
+The base64 encoded signature is shown as the value of the [`"sig"`](../../reference/transactions.md#sig) field.

 **Related How-To**